-At the YMCA, everything we do - whether with individuals or community groups - is influenced by the YMCA's values, which are as important to us today as they were when the organisation was founded in 1844.
+At the YMCA, everything we do, whether with individuals or community groups is influenced by our values, which are as important to us today as they were when the organisation was founded in 1844.

 Many of our values are rooted in the Christian faith.
 Indeed, YMCA is an abbreviation of Young Men’s Christian Association.